No Result

 Reading Time: 2 mins read

-Home American Greatness
+Home Border & National Security American Greatness

 This Tuesday WarRoom conversation between Steve Bannon and Russ Vought is important because it exposes the high-stakes battle over America’s budget, deficit, and debt trajectory.
 Vought argues that the Trump administration has already achieved significant fiscal wins by cutting trillions from projected deficits, using tools like tariffs, rescissions, and discretionary spending reductions.